Heeramandi (soundtrack): Development

 The soundtrack to Heeramandi featured nine songs composed by the series' creator-showrunner Sanjay Leela Bhansali.
 A. M. Turaz was the prominent songwriter, who collaborated with Bhansali on his previous works.
 Bhansali further adapted the song "Sakal Ban" written by 13th century poet Amir Khusro, and two folk numbers "Phool Gendwa Na Maaro" composed by Roshan and written by Sahir Ludhianvi for the film Dooj Ka Chand (1964) and "Nazariya Ki Maari" composed by Naushad for Pakeezah (1972).

 The songs were performed by Shreya Ghoshal, Madhubanti Bagchi, Aditi Paul, Shikha Joshi, Barnali Chattopadhyay, Kalpana Gandharva, Sharmistha Chatterjee amongst others.
 The only male singer being involved in the soundtrack was Raja Hasan who performed "Sakal Ban".

 Bagchi met Bhansali at his office where the latter played him numerous songs under his vocals where "Nazariya Ki Maari" served as a standout and which Bhansali wanted the song to be rendered by her.
 Classical singer Barnali Chattopadhyay performed two songs for the series: "Saiyaan Hatto Jaao" and "Phool Gendwa Na Maaro".
 Kalpana Gandharva performed the song "Ek Baar Dekh Lijiye", who described it as a "dream come true" moment on singing for Bhansali.
 After a 45-minute session with Bhansali, she was provided the lyrics and music and realized the potential of the song as she began harmonizing and singing.
 Despite hesitations, she decided to sing the duet as she did not want to miss the opportunity.

 Release

 In March 2024, Bhansali launched his music label Bhansali Music as a subsidiary of Bhansali Productions with Heeramandi's soundtrack being the label's maiden release.
 The song "Sakal Ban" was released as the first single from the album on International Women's Day (8 March 2024).
-The launch coincided with the cast being present on the global stage of Miss World Philippines 2024.
+The launch coincided with the cast being present on the global stage of Miss World 2023.
 The Indian Express reviewed that the visuals were reminiscent of "Deewani Mastani" from Bhansali's Bajirao Mastani (2015).
 The second single "Tilasmi Bahein", a dance number featuring Sonakshi Sinha, was released on 4 April 2024.

 The third single "Azadi" was released on 23 April.